Baptism Preparation Guidelines

 Requirements for Infant/Child Baptism at Holy Family

-We usually have communal baptisms on the last Sunday of every month.
+We usually have communal baptisms on the first Sunday and third Saturday of every month.

 Other arrangements may be made in the case of an emergency or very special circumstances.

-Due to holiday schedules or special events, the date of the baptism preparation class and/or baptism ceremony may change.
+Due to holiday schedules or special events, the date of the baptism ceremony may change.
 Please call ahead to verify the schedule.

 Selecting Godparents for your child is an important step in your child’s faith formation.
 The Godparents make a commitment to raise your child in the Catholic Church, promising that your child will receive the sacraments of Eucharist and Confirmation if you are unable or unwilling to fulfill your commitments.